soberhofer/munki-serial-enroll/README.md

 ```
 bit, though, because that's what gets replaced later after the template is copied.

-Make sure the Apache or other www user has write access to the manifests folder.
+Make sure the Apache or other &#95;www user has write access to the manifests folder.

 That's it on the server side!
 Be sure to make note of the full URL path to the enroll.php file.